Contrast-Security-Inc/contrast-semantic-conventions/README.md

 This repo is built on top of [this otel specification version][SpecificationVersion]

-Semantic Conventions are metric and attribute names that are defined so that they mean the same thing to all parties producing and consuming the observability data.
+Semantic Conventions are metric and attribute names that are defined so that they mean the same thing to all parties producing and consuming sensor data.
 Raw timeseries and span data are stored in schemaless datastores and thus there is not a strictly defined schema file.
-This design allows for agents to all be at various levels of support in what they produce for observability while the consumers of the data do the best with what they have.
+This design allows for agents to all be at various levels of support in what they produce while the consumers of the data do the best with what they have.

 The single source of truth of semantic convention definitions are the yaml files in the `model/` directory.
+These definitions are meant to be machine parsable so that model libraries can be generated for various languages.

 The single source of truth for the semantic convention documentation are the markdown files in the `docs/` directory.
+This encapsulates the data in the `model/` directory in a human-digestible form.

 The semantic convention definitions are used to fill in table data in the semantic convention documentation.
 This is the same pattern as [opentelemetry's semantic-convention](https://github.com/open-telemetry/semantic-conventions) repo.
-Contrasts Security Observability builds on top of the existing semantic-conventions of opentelemetry and this secobs-semantic-conventions document should be interpreted as an addendum to the core opentelemtry semantic conventions standard.
+Contrasts Security Observability builds on top of the existing semantic-conventions of opentelemetry and this contrast-semantic-conventions document should be interpreted as an addendum to the core opentelemtry semantic conventions standard.
+This standard will be used for all signal data sent by Contrast sensors to that proper dimensional correlation/association can be performed on the backend data across all of our products.

 ## Model Definition Files